 Shreveport Convention Center: The Shreveport Convention Center is a 350,000 square foot facility that serves as a Convention and Trade Show venue.
 The convention center is the single largest public facility in the city and an essential part of downtown development.

-Breweries: Shreveport has two breweries that have opened in the past few years.
-Great Raft Brewing and Red River Brewing Company offer local craft brews.
+Breweries: Great Raft Brewing and Red River Brewing Company offer local craft brews.
 The Great Raft Brewing was featured in Bon Appetite and Beer Advocate.

 Chimp Haven: Located in Keithville, LA, this is a naturalistic sanctuary that provides lifetime care for chimpanzees no longer used for medical research, as pets or entertainers.